-- 5.2.2 The building was assessed by the authority's engineers using the NZSEE guidelines' IEP procedure, and the building was identified as being below 34% NBS (20% NBS or Grade D). - 5.2.3 The authority's reliance on the NZSEE guidelines is a 'standard feature' of authorities' policies in relation to earthquake-prone buildings, adopted in accordance with section 131 of the Act. - 5.2.4 The owners of the building agreed that the building was appropriately classified as earthquake prone.
-The owners' engineers agreed that the building should be classified as potentially earthquake prone; however, also agreed strengthening was appropriate.
-The authority acknowledged it has no record of having received the owners' full detailed structural performance report for the building.
-The authority assumes reference to this document related to a summary letter from the owners' engineers that was received by the authority.
+5.2.2 The building was assessed by the authority's engineers using the NZSEE guidelines' IEP procedure and the building was identified as being below 34% NBS (3% NBS or Grade E).

+- 5.2.3 The authority's reliance on the NZSEE guidelines is a 'standard feature' of authorities' policies in relation to earthquake-prone buildings, adopted in accordance with section 131 of the Act. - 5.2.4 The owners of the building agreed that the buildings were appropriately classified as earthquake prone.
+The DSA result provided by the applicant was subsequently made available during the determination process and confirmed the building was, in the authority's opinion, below the 34% NBS threshold.